Crawl4AI Docker Guide 🐳

 1. Pull the Image

-# Pull the release candidate (recommended for latest features)
+# Pull the latest version

-docker pull unclecode/crawl4ai:0.6.0-r1
+docker pull unclecode/crawl4ai:0.7.6

-# Or pull the latest stable version
+# Or pull using the latest tag

 docker pull unclecode/crawl4ai:latest